 - The Flexible Retirement Planner

 - AARP Retirement Calculator

-Two problems with calculators: They require you to make impossible guesses about the future rate of return on your investments.
-Also, “[m]ost online retirement calculators do not accurately account for taxes,” says About Money’s Retirement Planning in your 50s.
+Two problems with calculators: They require you to make impossible guesses about the future rate of return on your investments and sometimes they don’t accurately account for taxes.

 Because of these issues, it’s a good idea to play around with several different calculators to see how your results can vary.